 - First aid kit (optional) for any scratches you get during the cave exploration.
 I brought one and didn’t use it.

 - Sunglasses (optional).
-I didn’t bring one and wouldn’t recommend it, but some people liked it for the hike back after being in a dark cave.
+I didn’t bring sunglasses and don’t think they’re necessary, but some people liked it for the hike back after being in a dark cave.

 - Bug spray (optional).
-You won’t need it for the hike and cave (it’ll get washed right off), but you might want it for lunch since you’ll eat in an open-air area.
-I get bitten a lot and I think bug repellent lotion works better than the spray alternatives.
+You won’t need bug spray for the hike and cave (it’ll get washed right off), but you might want it for lunch since you’ll eat in an open-air area.
+I get bitten a lot and I think bug-repellent lotion works better than the spray alternatives.

 What Not To Pack

 Here’s what not to pack for the ATM cave tour: